 Q1: Was the sample good enough to permit generalization of any sort?
 A sample of six nonprofit organizations that are all located in Gainesville, Florida probably does not provide any basis for generalization about the goals and objectives of non-profit organizational management.
 Unless there is something really fascinating about the study for some other reason, it probably belongs in the "do not read" list.
-This would be true no matter whether you plan to conduct qualitative or quantitative analysis of the data.
-Gainesville is quite odd in many ways - like educational level.
-The educational level certainly could affect non-profit organizational management.

-Q2: Was the author (including you) forthcoming and did s/he clearly describe the sampling procedures used?
+Q2: Was the author (including you) forthcoming and clearly describe the sampling procedures used?
 If the author fails to make accurate, clear, detailed statements about the sampling procedures, you should be very cautious about accepting either the results or the conclusions of the study.
-It is especially important that the author explain how and why sampling decisions were made, no matter what kind of sample was used.
+It is especially important that the author explain how and why sampling decisions were made, especially if the sample is not a probability sample.
 You have to decide whether the arguments are persuasive or not.
 Try not to be overcritical, but do not accept "any old haphazard sampling approach" either.
-There are many kinds of non-random or "purposive" samples, but those approaches have standards, too.
-So every researcher needs to explain the decision that were made.

 Q3: Did the author explicitly discuss the implications of the limitations in sampling on generalization?
 If not, perhaps the author does not understand the limitations or chooses to ignore them and generalize as though they did not exist.
 Many authors specifically indicate the limitations in a separate section in the article.
-They often make clear warnings about the degree to which the conclusions may be restricted to the sample.
+They often make clear samples warning the reader about the degree to which the conclusions may be restricted to the sample.

-Q4: Did the author take steps to make the sample "as good as possible under the conditions," or was s/he seemingly willing to use haphazard (so called convenience) sampling?
-We all face challenges in sampling - all forms of sampling.
+Q4: Did the author take steps to make the sample "as good as possible under the conditions," or was s/he seemingly willing to use haphazard or convenience sampling?
+We all face challenges in sampling.
+Even when a probability sample is not possible, there are many ways to improve non-probability samples, some discussed below.
 An author who shows no effort to get the "best possible" sample should be very, very cautious about trying to generalize in any way, especially recommendations regarding practice.

 Q5: Was the author (including you) circumspect or conservative about the nature of the conclusions that s/he generalized?
 There is a relationship between the breadth or scope of the conclusions an author wants to make and the sampling process.
 In general, authors should limit the conclusions they try to reach to be realistic given sampling limitations.
-I am much more willing to accept limited conclusions than broad, sweeping ones when the sampling approach has limitations, especially if the authors acknowledge the flaws and purposefully limit the scope of their conclusions.
+I am much more willing to accept limited conclusions than broad, sweeping ones when the sample is nonprobable, especially if the authors acknowledge the flaws and purposefully limit the scope of their conclusions.